-These annuals and perannials bear one-sided clusters of lobelia-like blooms in brilliant blue, violet, or white; blue and violet flowers are more striking because of contrasting white eye or throat.
-Bloom profusely in warm shade or filtered sunlight.
-Graceful in hanging baskets or pots.
+These annuals and perennials bear one-sided clusters of lobelia-like blooms in brilliant blue, violet, or white; blue and violet flowers are more striking because of a contrasting white eye or throat.
+Plants bloom profusely in warm shade or filtered sunlight.
+Graceful in hanging baskets or containers.
 Fine cut flowers.

-From Colombia.
-Sprawling plant, 1 to 2 ft. high, nearly a foot wide.
-Flowers dark purple above, pale lilac beneath, 1 1/2 to 2 in. across.
-Can be grown as annual anywhere.
+Sprawling plant to 1–2 ft. tall and nearly a foot wide.
+Flowers are dark purple above and pale lilac beneath; they grow to 1 1/2–2 in. across.
+Can be grown as an annual anywhere.

 Once classified with eastern American silver bell (Halesia), to which they ...

 From forests and low mountains of Japan.
 This plant grows in clumps to 2 1/2 ft. high, 1 1/2 ft. wide,...